shorebirdtech/docs/docs/troubleshooting.md

 The `shorebird patch` command will print a warning if it detects changes to files in your compiled app that correspond to asset changes (e.g. added or removed images, fonts, etc.).
-This does not always mean that your patch will not work, but because shorebird cannot be sure that the changes are safe.
+This does not always mean that your patch will not work, but shorebird cannot be sure that the changes are safe.

 Shorebird does not (yet) have the [https://github.com/shorebirdtech/shorebird/issues/318](ability to patch assets)